Standish, Greater Manchester: Education

 Standish has one secondary school, Standish Community High School, which has approximately 1,250 students aged 11–16.
 Standish also has three primary schools: St. Wilfrid's Church of England Primary Academy, St Marie's Catholic Primary School, and Woodfold Primary School.

-Standish has a library in the village centre.
+Standish previously had a grammar school, founded in 1604.
+It later became a junior school for boys up to age 11, which closed in 1964 and was eventually demolished.
+Standish has a library in the village centre, which was opened in 1965.